milinbhakta/quick_notes_app/README.md

 To get started with this project, clone the repository and run `flutter pub get` to fetch the necessary dependencies.
 Then, run `flutter run` to start the app.

-## Contributing

-Contributions are welcome!
-Please read the contributing guidelines before getting started.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.